Tiger Leaping Gorge: the best 2 days trekking in Yunnan

 It’s very impressive to be among those huge mountains and just a few meters from those noisy rapids.
 However, when you return, you realize that, like many other things, in the end the most important and rewarding thing was not the final destination but the entire journey.

 If you think that this article about hiking in Yunnan has helped you: rate, comment and/or share.
-Check out our Yunnan Organized Trip if you are thinking of traveling in China and my list of Practical Tips for Traveling in China.
+Check out our Yunnan Organized Trip if you want to go to travel to Yunnan and, if you are thinking of traveling around China, have a look at my list of Practical Tips for Traveling in China.

 Home is now behind you, the world is ahead.